snwhd/retrotracker/README.md

 # retrotracker
 stats tracker for https://retro-mmo.com/play

-Uses OCR to watch screen and parse retrommo battle events.
-Keep track of damage dealt, gold and exp earned.
+Uses OCR to watch screen and parse battle events.
+Keeps track of damage, gold and experience.

 Only tested on Linux (Debian)